DrafaKiller/Thread-dart/README.md

 # Thread

-A simple Isolated Thread wrapped with a type-safe Event Emitter for easier communication.
+A simple Isolated Thread wrapped with a type-safe Event Emitter for easier asynchronous communication.

-## Features

-* ...
+Setup events for the thread to reply to, or compute tasks individually.

 ## Getting started